Swift-is-better/Suas-iOS-Example-Apps/Readme.md

 # Using Suas monitor

-Some of the sample apps also uses [Suas Monitor middleware](https://github.com/zendesk/Suas-Monitor-Middleware) to send the state and actions to [Suas Monitor Desktop](https://travis-ci.com/zendesk/Suas-Monitor).
+Some of the sample apps also use [Suas Monitor middleware](https://github.com/zendesk/Suas-Monitor-Middleware) to send the state and actions to [Suas Monitor Desktop](https://travis-ci.com/zendesk/Suas-Monitor).

 <p align="center">
 <img src="http://i.imgur.com/QsbDsN7.gif" title="source: imgur.com" />